Skip to main content

 #

-Admittedly, emacs is not so resource hungry in the 32gb of RAM I have been running since 2021, but the fact is that in large code bases, I saw it hanging and freezing at unacceptable frequencies.
-This was the first thing that had me looking elsewhere.
-I understand native compilation may have solved some of these issues, but I do not know, someone post in the comments below if so.
+Admittedly, emacs is not so resource hungry with modern computers, but the fact is that in large code bases, I saw it hanging and freezing at unacceptable frequencies.
+This was the first thing that had me looking elsewhere and my first major annoyance.
+I understand native compilation may have solved some of these issues in Emacs 29 onwards, but I do not know, someone post in the comments below if so.
+Note I always ran Emacs in the daemon, and while this sped up start time, the speed within the editor is slower than Neovim (subjectively for me.)

-Neovim is far faster, and combined with my scripts and navigation tools, it is way fasted to get to files and make changes in them, too.
+Neovim is far faster for my workflow, and because I have written additional scripts and navigation aliases, as well as use hotkeys to launch the programs that I replaced my emacs use with, it is way faster to get to files and make changes in them, too.

 Emacs tries to be everything to everyone